 Projects

-Each of the following projects is being delivered by member volunteers and where necessary external contractors.
-The projects are prioritised by the committee primarily based upon need and deliverability.
-An initial budget is developed for each project following which funds are set aside and developed over a three year rolling period.
-The level of funding available varies significantly based upon the award of grants, donations and contingencies from what we have stopped or will stop doing to deliver our priotities.
+An initial budget is developed for each project following which funds are developed and set aside over a three year rolling period.
+The level of funding available varies significantly based upon the award of grants, donations, contingencies and by diverting funds from other projects and activities to deliver our priotities.

 Three Year Rolling Programme